nvisium-alejandro-saenz/burrito-budget-seed/README.md

-# Burrito Budget
+# Burrito Budget Seed

-An Angular seed tutorial application that converts your monthly budget into burritos!
+An Angular seed training application that converts your monthly budget into burritos!
+See [burrito-budget](https://github.com/Whamo12/burrito-budget) for complete source code.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.